 - ½ cup frozen pineapple, strawberries, or mango

 - Place all ingredients into blender and blend on high for 1 minute or until all the ingredients are combined and smooth.
 Serve immediately.

-Freeze into popsicle molds.
+Freeze into popsicle molds for a healthy treat.